exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Let's talk about what the individual parameters of the `openssl` mean:

 `req`
 : This subcommand takes care of everything that has to do with a certificate signing request.
-We will talk about [Singing Requests](#creating-a-singing-request-for-a-server-certificate) later in detail.
+We will talk about [Signing Requests](#creating-a-signing-request-for-a-server-certificate) later in detail.

 `-x509`
 : This switch tells OpenSSL to immediately execute the signing request, so that the result will be a self-signed certificate.
 It's a shortcut.